Wastewater Treatment Plant

 The plant also treats septage, grease, and sumps hauled by local haulers for a nominal charge.
 Local residents are welcome to use the plants dump station to dump RV’s free of charge.
 The plant is open to the public from 7:00 a.m. to 4:30 p.m. daily and tours are welcome.

-For more information, contact Dan Bock, Chief Operator, or any of the other personnel at the Wastewater Treatment Plant, call 307-856-6712 or email him at firstname.lastname@example.org.
+For more information, contact Chief Operator Bret Dale or any the other personnel at the Wastewater Treatment Plant, by calling 307-856-6712 or emailing firstname.lastname@example.org.